cruxlang/crux/design/ffi.md

 There are also enums that should be represented in JS as string constants.

-Thus, we will need a mechanism for specifying the JavaScript representation of cases in sum types.
+Thus, we will need a mechanism for specifying the JavaScript representation of enums.
+Note: jsffi enums cannot have associated data.

 ```
 data jsffi Bool {